simpleidserver/SimpleIdServer/website/docs/tutorial/ciba.md

 According to the specification found at [https://openid.net/specs/openid-client-initiated-backchannel-authentication-core-1_0.html](https://openid.net/specs/openid-client-initiated-backchannel-authentication-core-1_0.html), Client-Initiated Backchannel Authentication (CIBA) is not applicable to Public Clients.
 Only Confidential Clients, such as Console Applications, Websites, or REST APIs, are eligible to use CIBA.

+The CIBA specification defines two types of devices:

+* `Consumption Device` : This device initiates the CIBA flow by interacting with the OPENID Server.
+* `Authentication Device` : This device receives notifications coming from the OPENID Server.

+A classical use case is an E-Commerce REST API requesting an access token from the OPENID Server of the Bank.
+In this scenario, the `Consumption Device` is represented by the REST API, and the `Authentication Device` is the Bank Mobile Application.
+The Bank Mobile Application receives notifications from the OPENID Server.
+When the end-user accepts the consent, the Consumption Device can obtain an access token and interact with the Bank API to initiate the money transfer.

-In this tutorial, we will explain how to create a Console Application that initiates a CIBA Authentication Request and obtains an Access Token by polling the `Token` endpoint.
+In this tutorial, we will explain how to create a Console Application (`Consumption Device`) that initiates a CIBA Authentication Request and obtains an Access Token by polling the `Token` endpoint.

 The client will have the following configuration: